How will my kite work for foilboarding?

 Since kitesurfers and foilers frequently move downwind fast, downwind drift allows riding to be simple and free.
 Their tendency to sit further down in the wind window also makes them easier to stay aloft in light or gusty winds.
 One downside to downwind drift is its diminished upwind and jumping ability.
 Luckily, foilboards and surfboards ride upwind well so it is a non-issue in most instances.

 The Neo is more powerful than the Drifter and riders will often choose to drop a meter or two in size.
-This allows the rider to not become overpowered with the apparent wind created by the foil’s efficiency.
+This allows the rider to avoid being overpowered with the apparent wind created by the foil’s efficiency.
 The Drifter and Neo are both excellent kites but are often chosen by different riders.

 Typically, freeriders with a loose style will choose the Drifter while riders who prefer a more “punchy” feeling kite will choose the Neo.
 Other kites such as the Naish Slash, Airush Wave, Slingshot Wave SST, and Liquid Force WOW are also popular choices.
 We'll dive into these in later videos.